greyvest/sake_0/README.md

 # sake
 An OpenGL graphics engine developed by me, Austin Anderson, for learning purposes.
-I plan to develop this engine to the point where it is usable enough to develop a game in, and develop a game to ensure I have all the functionality I would want in a custom engine.
+I plan to develop this engine to the point where it is usable enough to develop a game in, and then develop a game in it to ensure I have all the functionality I would want in a custom engine.

 Project Goals: